-Pursuant to Mr. Leonard's employment agreement, in the event of a change in control of the Company, Mr. Leonard's options outstanding as of the effective date of the employment agreement will vest as to the lesser of (i) 6/48ths of the original number of shares underlying the option or (ii) the remaining unvested shares underlying the options, and any then unvested shares will convert to a time-based option which will vest in substantially equal installments on each of the first six monthly anniversaries of the change in control, subject to Mr. Leonard's continued service through the applicable vesting date.
-All equity awards granted to Mr. Leonard after the effective date of the employment agreement (including any performance awards to the extent then-unvested based on the change in control price) will vest as to 50% of the then-unvested shares subject thereto, and the remaining unvested shares will convert to a time-based equity award which will vest in substantially equal installments on each of the first twelve monthly anniversaries of the change in control, subject to Mr. Leonard's continued service through the applicable vesting date.
+Pursuant to Mr. Leonard's employment agreement, which was in effect during 2019, in the event of a change in control of the Company, Mr. Leonard's options outstanding as of the effective date of the employment agreement would vest as to the lesser of (i) 6/48ths of the original number of shares underlying the option or (ii) the remaining unvested shares underlying the options, and any then unvested shares would convert to a time-based option which would vest in substantially equal installments on each of the first six monthly anniversaries of the change in control, subject to Mr. Leonard's continued service through the applicable vesting date.
+All equity awards granted to Mr. Leonard after the effective date of the employment agreement (including any performance awards to the extent then-unvested based on the change in control price) would vest as to 50% of the then-unvested shares subject thereto, and the remaining unvested shares would convert to a time-based equity award which would vest in substantially equal installments on each of the first twelve monthly anniversaries of the change in control, subject to Mr. Leonard's continued service through the applicable vesting date.

-In addition, Mr. Leonard's employment agreement provides that in the event he is terminated by the Company without "cause" or resigns for "good reason" (each, as defined in the employment agreement) outside of a period of time that begins three months prior to and ends 18 months following a change in control, then Mr. Leonard will be entitled to receive: (i) continued base salary for 12 months following the date of termination; (ii) payment or reimbursement of continued healthcare coverage for up to 12 months following the date of termination; and (iii) 12 months' accelerated vesting of his equity awards, subject to his execution and delivery of a release of claims against the Company.
-In the event Mr. Leonard is terminated without cause or resigns for good reason, during a period of time that begins three months prior to and ends 18 months following a change in control, Mr. Leonard will be eligible to receive: (i) a lump sum severance payment equal to his annual base salary and target annual incentive payment; (ii) payment or reimbursement of continued healthcare coverage for up to 12 months following the date of termination; and (iii) full acceleration of his equity awards, subject to his execution and delivery of a release of claims against the Company.
+In addition, Mr. Leonard's employment agreement provided that in the event he was terminated by the Company without "cause" or resigned for "good reason" (each, as defined in the employment agreement) outside of a period of time that begins three months prior to and ends 18 months following a change in control, then Mr. Leonard would be entitled to receive: (i) continued base salary for 12 months following the date of termination; (ii) payment or reimbursement of continued healthcare coverage for up to 12 months following the date of termination; and (iii) 12 months' accelerated vesting of his equity awards, subject to his execution and delivery of a release of claims against the Company.
+In the event Mr. Leonard was terminated without cause or resigned for good reason, during a period of time that began three months prior to and ended 18 months following a change in control, Mr. Leonard would be eligible to receive: (i) a lump sum severance payment equal to his annual base salary and target annual incentive payment; (ii) payment or reimbursement of continued healthcare coverage for up to 12 months following the date of termination; and (iii) full acceleration of his equity awards, subject to his execution and delivery of a release of claims against the Company.